 Select Tools > Scene Settings to open the Scene Settings Properties panel.

 They settings allow you to define the laws of physics in the scene.
 Currently, there is only one physics setting:

-- Avatars Can Collide - Choose whether or not avatars are allowed to collide with each other in this experience.
+- Avatars Can Collide - Choose whether or not avatars are allowed to collide with each other in this world.
 If set to No, avatars cannot collide and pass harmlessly through each other instead.

 Note: Setting Avatars Can Collide to No can help with performance and navigation in spaces where you expect large crowds of people.

 - Gravity - Move the slider or enter a value between 0.0G (no gravity) and 5.0 G (5 times Earth gravity).
 You may also use the dropdown to change the units to meters per second squared (m/s^2).
 By default, this setting is 1.0 G or 9.81 m/s^2, normal Earth gravity.

 These settings define the scene's skybox, the texture that is used to represent the sky in your scene.
 You can adjust the following settings:

 - Skybox - Choose from one of the predefined skybox textures, or pick one that you have uploaded in .exr format.